transpect/docx2tex/README.md

 ### CSV

 For each MS Word style name, create a line with three semicolon separated values.
+Please note that CSS-compliant normalized style names are used.
+You can look them up in the generated XML file.
+They must apply to the `role` attribute of the corresponding XML element.

 * MS Word style name
 * LaTeX start statement